-Management has reviewed the Company's exposure to the effects of the oil and gas crisis and the COVID-19 pandemic and their impact over its business, financial position and performance, monitoring the recognition of deferred tax assets, and their recoverability, impairment testing, financial risk management -in particular credit and liquidity risks- and the adequacy of its provisions for contingent liabilities.
-In the twelve-month period ended December 31, 2020, management conducted impairment tests and recorded impairment charges over certain long-lived assets.
-Refer to notes 5 and 39 for further information on impairment of assets and the impact of the oil and gas crisis and the COVID-19 pandemic.
+Management has reviewed the Company's exposure to the effects of the COVID-19 pandemic and its impact over its business, financial position and performance, conducting impairment tests and monitoring the recoverability of long lived assets and deferred taxes, financial risk management, in particular credit and liquidity risks and the adequacy of its provisions for contingent liabilities.
+For more information see note 36 to these Consolidated Financial Statements.

-(1) Accounting pronouncements applicable as from January 1, 2020 and relevant for Tenaris
+(1) Accounting pronouncements applicable as from January 1, 2021 and relevant for Tenaris